 Size of the home

-It only makes sense that the bigger and heavier a home is the harder it is to move, which directly affects the mobile home transport cost.
+It only makes sense that the bigger and heavier a home is the harder it is to move, which directly affects the manufactured home transport cost.
 The width of a manufactured home makes it particularly difficult as you have to navigate the roads meant for much narrower vehicles.
 A single-wide has a width of under 18 ft. while a double wide has a width of more than 20 ft. and is towed in two separate units.

 This means that you will pay per section if you move a double-wide.
 You can expect to pay almost twice as much to move a double-wide.
 To move a single-wide should be around $1,000-$5,000 while a short double-wide move should be around $5,000 to $10,000.
 The same goes for the per mile rate.